trastopchin/AIT-CG-2D-Textures-And-Physics/README.md

 # AIT-CG-2D-Textures-And-Physics

-Create a small 2D game implementing basic textures and phyics features.
+Created a small 2D game implementing basic textures and physics features.
 Created as the final part of the 2D project for my Computer Graphics course at the Aquincum Instute of Technology the fall of 2019 with professor László Szécsi.

 <p align="center">
   <img src="/resources/screenshot01.png" alt="A screenshot of the running project demonstrating each of the completed features." width="400">